Ahmed7749/hospital-management-jdbc/README.md

   I will then finally implement Spring frameowrk as a final version of the project.
   All this process is to build my strong base to be able to learn any tech stack that could be challenging in the future Thanks !

-enjoy :D
+IMPORTANT NOTE:
+ 1- The project did not recive its full time due to the stress of univeristy exams.
+ 2- Sadly i wanted to refactor everything in the intial versoin but i thought it'd be a good idea to see how it improves (: enjoy :D